vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 unshare(flags: number): void
 ```

 The flags argument is a bitmask that specifies which parts should be unshared and can be combined to apply multiple namespaces.
 It's just a void function that doesn't return any meaningful value.
-To decouple our container from the UTS namespace, all we need to do is import the `CLONE_NEWUTS` and call it at the start of our `container` function:
+To decouple our container from the UTS namespace, all we need to do is import the `CLONE_NEWUTS` and call `unshare()` right before we `fork()` our container process:

 ```ts
 import {